PepperJax Grill closes in Davenport

 The Kansas City Business Journal reported in October three Kansas City-area PepperJax locations and “one in Iowa” were being closed as part of a strategy to relocate restaurants to other areas and markets.

-The PepperJax Grill website indicates locations in six states including Iowa, Missouri, Kansas, Nebraska, South Dakota and Minnesota.
+The PepperJax Grill website indicates more than 30 locations in six states including Iowa, Missouri, Kansas, Nebraska, South Dakota and Minnesota.